 Now, don’t think of this as the old-timey, corn squeezing, prohibition-level moonshine that people made in bathtubs in their basements and kept away from the coppers.
-It’s an Everclear-Vodka concoction that will smack you right in your moonshine-loving face, but it goes down easy with a full blueberry flavor for the tongue to savor.
+It’s an smooth concoction that will smack you right in your moonshine-loving face.
+Yet it goes down easy with a full blueberry flavor for the tongue to savor.

 Investing in a quality moonshine still kit is one of the best decisions you will ever make if you are planning on making moonshine alcohol on your own.